landrieu/Connect-Four-Console/README.md

 An .exe file is available in the repository bin/debug

-Some mistakes are still in the code
+Some errors are still in the code